Jo-R/A11yTalk/a11yTalkNotes.md

 link from Pete https://www.telerik.com/blogs/the-need-for-automated-accessibility-testing can integrate axe with jest...

-tools not a panacea - don't pick up everything
+tools not a panacea - don't pick up everything - eg can automate some stuff but no current way of automating screen reader tests

 ## what - key areas, basic rules, with examples